radiantearth/radiant-mlhub/docs/source/datasets.rst

      'id': 'bigearthnet_v1',
      'title': 'BigEarthNet V1'}

-You can fetch a dataset from the Radiant MLHub API based on the dataset ID using the :meth:`Dataset.fetch <radiant_mlhub.models.Dataset.fetch>` method.
+You can also fetch a dataset from the Radiant MLHub API based on the dataset ID using the :meth:`Dataset.fetch <radiant_mlhub.models.Dataset.fetch>` method.
+This is the recommended way of fetching a dataset.
+This method returns a :class:`~radiant_mlhub.models.Dataset` instance.

 .. code-block:: python